serialport/node-serialport/README.md

 1. Path to Serial Port - required.
 1. Options - optional and described below.

 The options object allows you to pass named options to the serial port during initialization.
-The valid attributes for the options object are the following
+The valid attributes for the options object are the following:

 * baudrate: Baud Rate, defaults to 9600.
 Must be one of: 115200, 57600, 38400, 19200, 9600, 4800, 2400, 1800, 1200, 600, 300, 200, 150, 134, 110, 75, or 50.
 * databits: Data Bits, defaults to 8.
 Must be one of: 8, 7, 6, or 5.